 And the Picture/Icons Settings looks like this.
 Use the Image Ratio requested every time if you want the picture to be shown:

-You also have the possibility to tailor you Text and Style by setting all the details.
+You also have the possibility to tailor your Text and Style by setting all the details.

 STEP 3: Enter the Content information for your channel

 In this section, you will choose what content you will broadcast on your ROKU Channel.
 By default, only 1 video is already showing.
-You can “Right Click” on the name of you Channel (Top-Left part of the screen) and Click on “New Video or Audio” to add more.
+You can “Right Click” on the name of your Channel (Top-Left part of the screen) and click on “New Video or Audio” to add more.

 Once you have done that, you can now parameter each video by setting its Title, Description, Poster, Length, Feature Actors and Director, etc. (You can even protect you content with a Password we won’t use this feature on this tutorial in order to make it simple).